 According to a University of Calgary study, this type of pain accounts for 57% of all knee problems in Canadian runners—if you’re having pain in this area, it’s most likely runner’s knee.

-Book a physio appointment when: You’re having twinges on the outside or inside of the knee when you begin your run, but then seem fine throughout, only to flare up afterward or during prolonged sitting—this is a sign that things could get worse without physio treatment.
+Book a physiotherapy appointment if: You’re having twinges on the outside or inside of the knee when you begin your run, but then seem fine throughout, only to flare up afterward or during prolonged sitting—this is a sign that things could get worse without physiotherapy treatment.

 2. Achilles Tendinitis